KFIV: Programming

-KFIV features a local talk show in afternoon drive time, hosted by Mike Douglass.
-From co-owned 96.7 KALZ in Fresno, KFIV also carries Trevor Carey and John Gerardi.
+KFIV features a local talk show in afternoon drive time, hosted by Mike Douglass; Trevor Carey and John Gerardi from co-owned KALZ in Fresno are also featured.
 The rest of the weekday schedule is made up of nationally syndicated conservative talk shows.
-They include The Glenn Beck Radio Program, The Sean Hannity Show, The Clay Travis and Buck Sexton Show and Coast to Coast AM with George Noory from co-owned Premiere Networks.
-In the evening, The Mark Levin Show from Westwood One is heard.
-Weekend syndicated programs include Rich DeMuro on Tech, Bill Handel on the Law and Sunday Night with Bill Cunningham.
 KFIV broadcasts hourly updates from Fox News Radio.

 KFIV also broadcasts some sports coverage, such as NFL on Westwood One Sports.
 KFIV once carried San Jose State University Spartans football in 2005, 2008, and from 2012 to 2019.